 The city also currently employs the 9th-most number of tech professionals in the U.S. With one of the highest nationwide year-over-year growth of tech-related jobs, Denver is being heralded as a tech community on the rise.
 Companies, such as Facebook and Netflix, have already established headquarters in the city which presumes that more companies will soon follow suit.
 Due to this, more people than ever before are moving to Denver from San Francisco – home of Silicon Valley, the global center of technology.

-Like any other city, the number of OOH options in Denver are astronomical.
+Like many other cities, the number of OOH options in Denver is astronomical.
 Contrary to most cities though, the prices aren’t.
 Aside from typical static billboards, there are also many options for digital billboards.
+As an increasingly tech-centered city, digital OOH is a growing trend in Denver.
+Some of the many benefits of digital OOH include: easy updating-no tearing down and pasting up of new billboard content, data analytics baked in, and imp[roved audience reach.
+According to Sabercon, “70% of surveyed Americans aged 12 and older recalled digital videos within one month…Of that 70%, nearly half (47%) recall the content of what they saw.”
+That is an impressive recall rate!
 As well, there are other forms of OOH available – such as bus shelters and truck-side advertising.

 If you’re interested in making an impact on the Denver OOH scene, check out this article, which talks more about why it’s such a great market.